ivangfr/spring-cloud-stream-kafka-multi-topics/README.md

   ![cloudkarafka-topics](documentation/cloudkarafka-topics.png)

 - You can use the topic with suffix `default` or create new ones.
+In my case, I created four:
+  - for `spring-kafka` applications, one with suffix `spring.kafka.news` and another with suffix `spring.kafka.alert`;
-In my case, I created two: one with suffix `news.json` and another with suffix `alert.json`.
+  - for `spring-cloud-stream` applications, one with suffix `spring.cloud.stream.news` and another with suffix `spring.cloud.stream.alert`.

 ## Using Kafka running locally